 Share Through Photos

 Both Instagram and Snapchat are among today’s most powerful social media tools.
 Leverage your employees as the ‘face’ of your company, allowing them to share things, like promotions, deploy exclusive content, or provide access to special deals with your audience.
 You can even highlight your employees through company photo shoots, or lease images that feature key people in your company.

 Twitter continues to be a major incubator for social media interaction and, when used correctly, can be a business-friendly platform for employees to easily share different types of content for your business, and reach a wider audience online.

 Make Twitter Lists

 Twitter Lists allow you to cut through the clutter, organize and attract the attention of potential customers, influencers, companies, and potential employees alike.
-Your own employees can take advantage of Twitter lists by organizing and connecting with individuals that are a good fit for your industry, or to becoming enlisted themselves in other lists on Twitter, increasing the likelihood for interaction.
+Your own employees can take advantage of Twitter lists by organizing and connecting with individuals that are a good fit for your industry, or becoming enlisted themselves in other lists on Twitter, increasing the likelihood for interaction.